 California State University, Fresno is authorized to grant the Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Science, Master of Business Administration, Master of Fine Arts, Master of Physical Therapy, Master of Public Administration, Master of Public Health, and Master of Social Work degrees.
-California State University, Fresno, in partnership with the University of California, Davis, also offers a Doctorate in Educational Leadership (Ed.D.)
+California State University, Fresno offers an Educational Specialist degree (Ed.S.) in School Psychology and a doctoral degree (D.P.T.) in Physical Therapy (jointly conferred with the University of California.
+California State University, Fresno also offers a doctoral degree (Ed.D.) in Educational Leadership.
 See Kremen School of Education and Human Development for public school credentials for which the university is authorized to recommend candidates.